zeroibc/my-mac-os/README.md

 - Use it for web devolopment for its superior Dev Tools in debugging CSS Grid.
 Prefer Chrome dev tools still.

 ## Command Line Apps
 [Homebrew](https://brew.sh) is a wonderful and user friendly package manager for macOS.
-I am however trying to move and use [nix](https://github.com/NixOS/nix) package manager instead.
+I am however trying to move and use [nix package manager](https://github.com/NixOS/nix) instead.

 [Here](https://gist.github.com/nikitavoloboev/3fbe13ce427132d0297f411b62f49034) are all the packages I am currently using.
-And here is a [curated list](https://github.com/learn-anything/command-line-tools#readme) of amazing CLI tools.
+There's also a curated list of [amazing CLI tools](https://github.com/learn-anything/command-line-tools#readme).

 Below are some command line tools I personally use and love:
 - [thefuck](https://github.com/nvbn/thefuck) - Corrects your previous console command.